cjoakim/evsecrets-js/README.md

 secret values are defined in your **environment variables**.
 **evsecrets** is a command-line interface (CLI) program.

-Version 1.1.0 ov this library added support for optional **.env** files, such as used by the Python **python-dotenv** library and the Node.js **dotenv** library.
+Version 1.1.0 of this library added support for optional **.env** files, such as used by the Python **python-dotenv** library and the Node.js **dotenv** library.